Bob Peeters: TOP Oss

 On 8 June 2021, Eerste Divisie club TOP Oss appointed Peeters as their new head coach.
 He succeeded Klaas Wels, signing a one-year contract.
 Peeters started the season with a 1–0 away win over Excelsior.

 On 20 May 2022, the club announced that Peeters had been dismissed from his position as head coach, citing "insufficient synergy" between Peeters and newly appointed technical director Klaas Wels.

 Helmond Sport

 Peeters was appointed new head coach of Helmond Sport in December 2022, becoming part of a new staff alongside new technical director Jurgen Streppel and head of scouting Dirk Jan Derksen.
+He was dismissed as head coach on 8 April 2024 after a string of disappointing results.

+Executive career

+On 12 June 2024, Peeters was appointed the new sporting director of Challenger Pro League club Beveren.

 Media career

 During the 2000 UEFA European Football Championship, during which he was injured, he worked as a journalist who interviewed people for VRT.
 Presenter Mark Uytterhoeven regularly sent him on the road for the program.
 Peeters' search for a Romanian in particular became a well-known segment.
 In addition, for a while he was an analyst during UEFA Champions League matches and as color commentator for Belgacom TV.

 In 2001 Peeters was a guest in the talk show Men on the Edge of a Nervous Breakdown.
 In 2009, he became the presenter of the Belgian version of Wipeout alongside Walter Grootaers.
 When he became the youth coach of Gent, he stopped presenting.